‘It’s crazy’: What to expect when you work for an Italian company

 I’m beyond climbing the greasy pole and want to enjoy more life lived outdoors, spending time with loved ones and taking more downtime for my own health.
 I once experienced burnout and I couldn’t imagine working for a company that demanded 60-70 hours per week from me anymore.

-But the holy grail is to get hold of a ‘tempo indeterminato’ contract.
-This is a permanent position and means you have job security.
-They are rare to come by - for both Italians and foreigners.
+They are hard to come by - for both Italians and foreigners.
 In fact, I’ve met people who have had ‘indeterminato’ parties when they finally get one of these elusive work contracts.

 If you manage to bag a permanent job and can focus on the benefits you get from living in Italy, such as the privilege of world-class attractions and cuisine, then it’s absolutely worth going for.